coursesproject/courses/docs/content/documentation/03_shortcodes/index.md

 variable `body`.

 Shortcode arguments are mandatory by default.
 If a value is used in a template without being defined at the call-site, Courses returns an error.
-Optional arguments can be implemented using a the Tera `default` function, e.g. `{{ value | default(2) }}`.
+Optional arguments can be implemented using the Tera `default` function, e.g. `{{ value | default(2) }}`.

 ### Other available variables